Respite is one of the most important components of services RMACL provides to support the family.

 What About My Child’s Programs and Activities?

-While your child is at respite, the care giving family continues with your child’s existing programs and activities.
+While your child is at respite, the caregiving family continues with your child’s existing programs and activities.

 Who Runs the Respite Program?

-The Respite Coordinator screens, orients and monitors all caregivers.
+The Respite Coordinator screens, orients, and monitors all caregivers.
 The Coordinator provides a choice of suitable caregivers to families wishing to use respite services.

 How to Access this Service

 To access this program, you must have a child with a developmental disability or delay who is between birth and 19 years of age.
-Referrals are made though the Ministry of Children & Family Development.
+Referrals are made through the Ministry of Children & Family Development.
 Families who have alternate funding may purchase this service directly, without a referral.